 Did you know that 50% of all cell phone plans are family and share plans?
 These plans often prove to be more cost-effective for families and groups of people hoping to apply for a mobile plan.
-It’s a good thing there are comparison engines like CompareMyRates.ca.
-This makes the comparison process easier, something that used to be extremely challenging to do.
+Comparison engines like CompareMyRates.ca can help you find the best family cell phone plans with data share in Canada.

-The challenges in comparing these cell phone plans are not surprising at all.
-Each of these mobile plans offer different combinations.
-They all offer a variety of handsets as well.
-Some handsets are even exclusive to specific carriers.
-With all these elements to consider, CompareMyRates.ca becomes a great ally to find out what fits your specific needs.
+The challenge is comparing these cell phone plans.
+Each of these mobile plans offer different features.
+They all offer a variety of handsets as well, some handsets of which are exclusive to specific carriers.
+With all these elements to consider, CompareMyRates.ca canyou find the best family cell phone plans with data share.

 What’s so special about a family plan?
 Why would a shared plan be a better choice than having each of you pay for your own plans?

 Here are some of the biggest benefits of opting for a family plan instead of a bunch of individual ones: